abdul4rehman215/Incident-Response-and-Adversary-Emulation/lab12-brute-force-and-credential-stuffing-attacks/interview_qna.md

-# 🎤 Interview Questions & Answers - Lab 12 – Brute-Force and Credential Stuffing Attacks
+# 🎤 Interview Q&A - Lab 12 – Brute-Force and Credential Stuffing Attacks

 ---